rust-skia/rust-skia/README.md

 ### Bindings

-Skia is a large library.
-While we strive to bind all of the C++ APIs, it's nowhere complete yet.

-We do support most of the SkCanvas, SkPaint, and SkPath and related APIs and are trying to make the examples from the [skia.org](https://skia.org/) website work.
+We wrapped a large part of the public Skia C++ APIs.
+To see what's missing, take a look at the [API Complete Milestone](<https://github.com/rust-skia/rust-skia/milestone/2>).

 ### Features

 - [x] Vector Graphics: Matrix, Rect, Point, Size, etc.
-- [x] Basic Drawing: Surface, Canvas, Paint, Path.
+- [x] Most drawing related classes and functions: Surface, Canvas, Paint, Path.
-- [x] Basic Effects and Shaders.
+- [x] [Almost all](<https://github.com/rust-skia/rust-skia/issues/99>) Effects and Shaders.
+- [x] Utility classes we think are useful.
 - [x] PDF
 - [x] SVG
 - [ ] Animation
 - [x] Vulkan
 - [x] OpenGL
 - [ ] Metal

+Wrappers for functions that take callbacks and virtual classes that need to be implemented on the Rust side are not supported right now.
+While we think they should be wrapped, the use cases related seem to be rather special, so we postponed that for now.

 ## This project needs contributions!